OleSkaar/Plunder/Index/Character creation.md

 ## 2. Note your ability effects

 Write down the stats granted by each ability.
-See Ability Targets for details.
+See Abilities for details.

 ## 3. Class